aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getKeepUnparsedData() {#getKeepUnparsedData--}

+<b>@deprecated.</b> Please use the 'keepUnparsedData' property instead.
 Whether keep the unparsed data in memory for the Workbook when it is loaded from template file.
 Default is true.

 ```javascript
 getKeepUnparsedData() : boolean;